Anonymize sensitive fields during import

 emailHash: hashPII(record.email),

-nameHash: hashPII(record.fullName),
+nameHash: hashPII(record.fullName)

 }));

-// TODO: Save sanitizedRecords to DB
+// TODO: Persist sanitizedRecords to your database or downstream systems

 res.status(200).send('CSV data received and anonymized');